Photos are of the guitar, as it arrived, prior to repair/restoration.

-The guitar appears to original, with just a couple of exceptions, being the fretwire saddle floating bridge it came with....no doubt basically the same type as the original, but appears to be a little used replacement, and the original rivet with the completion of the restoration wheld rather than screw fixed cog tuners, which were worn & defective & have had to be replaced.
-These were reverse-mounted, and if it works well, I will follow suit & reverse-mount the replacement StewMac "Golden Age Restoration Tuners".... http://www.stewmac.com/Hardware_and_Parts/Tuning_Machines/Slotted_Peghead_Guitar_Tuning_Machines/Golden_Age_Restoration_Tuners_for_Slotted_Peghead_Guitar_-_Square-end.html
+The guitar appears to original, with just a couple of exceptions, being the fretwire saddle floating bridge it came with....no doubt basically the same type as the original, but appears to be a little used replacement, and the original rivet held rather than screw fixed cog tuners, which were worn & defective & have had to be replaced.
+These were reverse-mounted, and if it works well, I will follow suit & reverse-mount the replacement StewMac "Golden Age Restoration Tuners", already obtained & as shown in the photos....search on www.stewmac.com

-Overall, in excellent structural and cosmetic condition for a c.90 year old guitar!
-Inevitably there are some small chips and scratches from normal wear on a vintage guitar, but really minimal for the age of the guitar.
-Possibly there may have been some thin over-finish applied to the body, but if so this is itself very old & may have contributed to the rather attractive finish crazing n the back, but apart from gentle cutting back & polishing to remove some minor surface imperfections, no cosmetic work is appropriate and the over-finish is subtle & not evident.
+Overall, in good structural and cosmetic condition for a probably 90+ year old guitar!
+Inevitably there are chips and scratches accumulated over the better part of a century, but these are honest scars of a long life, and in no way detrimental or unsightly.
+Possibly there may have been some thin over-finish applied to the body, but if so this is itself very old & may have contributed to the rather attractive finish crazing on the back, but apart from gentle cutting back & polishing to remove some minor surface imperfections, no cosmetic work is appropriate, other than basic cleaning & tidying. and the over-finish is subtle & not evident.

 On completion of the neck reset/fingerboard re-alignment, and any other work found to be necessary, we will be looking to set the guitar up with an action of around 3mm. at the 12th. fret, which with just a tad more string height at the nut/first fret in order to aid bottleneck play, I reckon is ideal for a parlor or Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.